makeabilitylab/physcomp/communication/p5js-paint-io.md

 - Painting is an **openly creative** and **rich practice**—there are very few rules!
 And our custom hardware-based paintbrush" can directly influence *how* we paint and *what* we paint.
 From an interaction design perspective, this is exciting and fun!
 - Finally, as we've already experienced, making a painting application in p5.js is **fairly easy** (and fun)!
 But how can we make it even more interesting with Arduino and custom input?

-Previously, we created this [simple painting application](https://editor.p5js.org/jonfroehlich/embed/MSGdVYUle) in only ~20 lines of code (impressive).
-In this painting app, the brush size is changed proportionally via mouse speed, the color is mapped to the mouse's x location, and you can mouse click to switch between fill *vs.* outline.
+Previously, we created this [simple painting application](https://editor.p5js.org/jonfroehlich/embed/MSGdVYUle) in only ~20 lines of code (Impressive!
+Demonstrates the power of p5.js).
+In this app, the brush size is changed proportionally via mouse speed, the color is mapped to the mouse's x location, and you can mouse click to switch between fill *vs.* outline.
 Play with it below!

 <iframe width="736" height="400" scrolling="no" src="https://editor.p5js.org/jonfroehlich/embed/MSGdVYUle"></iframe>
 **Code.** A simple p5.js painting application in ~20 lines of code.
 You can view, edit, and play with it [here](https://editor.p5js.org/jonfroehlich/sketches/MSGdVYUle) via the p5.js online editor.
 In this lesson, we'll extend this example to include [web serial](web-serial.md) and a custom "paintbrush" controller.
 {: .fs-1 }

 In this lesson, we will build on this example but with a custom "paintbrush" controller and different interaction mappings to set brush properties.
+You will learn how to modularize and slowly build up a p5.js + Arduino application, how to draw using [offscreen buffers](https://p5js.org/reference/#/p5/createGraphics), how to use the [keyboard](https://p5js.org/reference/#/p5/keyPressed) for interaction, and how to think about and design application-level communication protocols between p5.js and Arduino.

-## Paint I/O Design Requirements
+## PaintIO Design Requirements

-First, let's establish some design requirements for Paint I/O. The app should:
+First, let's establish some design requirements for PaintIO.
+The app should:

 - Have **bidirectional communication** between the Arduino and p5.js app.
 While the Arduino should serve as the primary painting input, we should be able to also change settings in p5.js, which should be immediately reflected on the controller